PSC 501A Theories of Psychotherapy 3 units

 In this course, students learn to attend to process variables in psychotherapy and gain practice experience in applied psychotherapy techniques.
 Skills are developed for differentiating between content and process, and for working with client affect, resistance and defense, transference and counter transference.

 This course serves as an introduction to the theories and concepts of group psychotherapy including various kinds of groups, stages of group development, membership, and dynamic processes.
 Students will develop a foundation in formulating and creating groups for specific populations and gain basic skills in group facilitation.

-PSC 523 Career Development Theories and Techniques 4.5 units
+PSC 525 Career Theories and Practice in the System 4.5 units

-This online course will provide both the theoretical foundation and the practical experience necessary to understand and foster the career/lifestyle development for clients both individually and in groups.
+This course will provide both the theoretical foundation and the practical experience necessary to understand and foster the career/lifestyle development for clients both individually and in groups.
+The course will address career/lifestyle development of diverse populations.
+Students will learn to assess and attend to the unique career development needs of individuals within particular socio-economic and cultural groups in context from a systemic perspective.
 Students will be prepared with the necessary knowledge and skills to collect, evaluate, and use occupational and life development data in helping individual clients and various client populations to make effective decisions and take appropriate actions in their career/life development.